-In Honduras, USAID programs strengthen the participation of marginalized groups in local and national governance; increase food security for the poorest sectors of society; support renewable energy and environmental conservation; expand basic education and skills training for at-risk youth and adults; and improve decentralized health care in terms of quality and access for local citizens and civil society.
+In Honduras, USAID programs strengthen the participation of marginalized groups in local and national governance; increase food security for the poorest sectors of society; support renewable energy and environmental conservation; expand basic education and skills training for at-risk youth and adults; and enhance citizen access to quality public education and health services by improving the performance of local governments, authorities, and civil society.

-USAID, alongside other U.S. government agencies, works closely with Iraqi national, provincial, and local governments, international institutions, and a network of partners including non-governmental organizations, local community groups, and Iraqi citizens.
+USAID, alongside other U.S. government agencies, works closely with Iraqi national, provincial, and local governments, international institutions, and a network of local partners.

 USAID has implemented activities designed to strengthen infrastructure, stabilize communities, foster economic and agricultural growth, and help the various levels of government better represent and respond to the needs of the Iraqi people.

-Jamaica embarked on its first long-term strategic plan, Vision 2030 Jamaica, in 2009.
-This National Development Plan is a multi-sectoral approach to making Jamaica the place of choice to live, work, do business, and raise families (Vision 2030 Jamaica).
-While Jamaica enjoyed significant development progress in its social, economic, and political history, the country is challenged by a persistent fiscal deficit and heavy indebtedness.
-These challenges are exacerbated by the global economic crisis.
+Since Jamaica gained independence from the British in 1962, the country enjoyed significant development progress in its social, economic, and political history.
+However over the years the country has been challenged by a persistent fiscal deficit and heavy indebtedness.
+These challenges are also exacerbated by the current global economic crisis.

-One of five countries in Central Asia, Kazakhstan has enjoyed steady growth over the past decade — largely fueled by its vast energy resources.
-Now a middle-income country, Kazakhstan continues to face a number of development challenges that constrain progress.
-The United States partners with Kazakhstan in support of its emergence as a leader contributing to peace and prosperity in the region.
+Kazakhstan has enjoyed steady economic growth since independence in1991 but continues to face development challenges.
+The United States partners with Kazakhstan to support its emergence as a regional leader able to contribute to peace and prosperity in Central Asia and beyond.